VA Health Care Benefits and the MISSION Act

 Once you’ve been given approval to see a community care provider, you can either ask a VA staff member for assistance or conduct a search on your own.
 3 The VA’s website offers the VA Facility Locator tool.
 Under “choose a VA facility type,” select “community providers.”
 Also be sure to include your address and specialty.
 This tool will identify local community care providers that are in the VA network.

-Laguna Treatment Hospital is part of the VA community care network, meaning that Veterans are able to access substance use disorder treatment at our facility using their VA benefits.
+Laguna Treatment Center is part of the VA community care network, meaning that Veterans are able to access substance use disorder treatment at our facility using their VA benefits.

-At Laguna, we offer the Salute to Recovery Program, a specialized addiction treatment program for military Veterans from all branches of the U.S. Armed Forces, as well as current and retired first responders.
+At Laguna, we offer a specialized addiction treatment program for military Veterans from all branches of the U.S. Armed Forces, as well as current and retired first responders.
 The program provides a safe place for these individuals to begin a path to recovery among peers who understand the high-stress nature of their professions.

 We use an integrated treatment approach with evidence-based therapies that can help Vets address their substance use and mental health struggles at the same time.
 With the support of one another and qualified staff, Vets can recover from addiction and mental illness.